papaponmx/blog/FED_automation_part_4.md

 ## The solution

 As developers, we must ensure each release must be in a deployable state.
 For us, deployable means that all tests are passing and new features work as expected in an production-like environment.
-On top of that, we need/would like to have a way to get instant feedback about the performance of our next release, there for the proposed solution:
+On top of that, we need/would like to have a way to get instant feedback about the performance of our next release, therefore the proposed solution:

 > Create a system that runs performance tests each time a new release is made.